 The majority of banks will open new bank accounts under the corporation's name and without an EIN.
 It should be noted, that various banks will require a corporate resolution to open a business account in the corporation's name.

 When you are opening a business bank account for your corporation, you do not need to use a local bank account.
-You can open a new account with Bonsai Cash or other places to open a bank account online.
+You can open a new account with Bonsai's business account or other places to open a bank account online.

 You'll usually need the same documents and records to prove your business exists and to open a new account.

-Note: If you are looking for an easy business account for your corporation, try Bonsai Cash.
+Note: If you are looking for an easy business account for your corporation, try Bonsai's business account.
 We have no hidden fees or minimums and our envelopes feature allows you to instantly create as many sub-accounts you need to organize your business funds easier.
 Open an account today.

 No, only sole proprietors may use their personal bank accounts for business purposes.
 Limited liability companies are separate legal entities and would need a distinct business bank account to maintain legal separation between owner and business.
 Read more about the best LLC business bank accounts here.